CmdrStardust/Alite/ReadMe.txt

 Version History
 ---------------

+Version 1.4.2 Comes with an improved "Medium Speed" Docking Computer.
+The
+              algorithm now correctly evades other ships (and the space station), without crashing into them.
+Another bug regarding pausing the game when explosions were visible, was fixed.
+              [02/07/2016]

 Version 1.4.1 Bugfixes: Corrupt image replaced, Planet Info in WitchSpace
 	      enabled, Asteroid course randomized, tutorials now work if the legal status is not clean.
 Medium Speed Docking Computer added.